News and events

 Exploring additive manufacturing with visitors from Mexico!

-We have teamed up with engineers from Tecnológico de Monterrey university in Mexico to develop creative ways to learn about additive manufacturing techniques such as 3D printing and how technologies such as this can facilitate innovation across boarders.
+We have teamed up with engineers from Tecnológico de Monterrey University in Mexico to develop creative ways to learn about additive manufacturing techniques such as 3D printing and how technologies such as this can facilitate innovation across borders.

 Our first workshop was at Kelham Island Museum where we welcomed local home educated families, followed by two workshops for Y5 children at Arbourthorne Community Primary School.